Simonig/cache-app/README.md

 3. POST /cache

-        accept and object {key: "string"} and create or update the selected key with a new generated value
+        accept an object with structure {key: "string"} and create or update the selected key with a new generated value

 4. DELETE /cache/:key

-        delete the selected key, if there is no key returns 404.
+        delete the selected key.

 5. DELETE /cache/

-        delete all the caches
+        delete all the cache documents

 ####Any cache value will be updated if the cache is older than a week during the get operations